mtimkovich/mindfulsurf/README.md

 \- [Plum Village App][plum] loading screen

 Mindfulsurf is a Chrome extension that allows you to to add a small delay (3 seconds by default) to certain sites.
-The goal is to not block, but to minorly inconvenience visiting common time-wasting sites (e.g. social media).
-It can be used as a gentle in-browser reminder to come back to your breath.
+The goal is to not block, but to minorly inconvenience the act of visiting common time-wasting sites (e.g. social media, shopping).
+It can serve as a gentle in-browser reminder to come back to your breath.

 ## Usage